20 Amazing Thai Fruits

-A Collection of Thai Fruits in Bangkok0
+A Collection of Great Thai Fruits to Try in Bangkok

 Like the charming people, exotic fruit greets you on almost every corner in Thailand.
 The country's fertile plains and hot tropical climate, as well as its more temperate northern regions, means that pretty much anything grows here.
 As a result, few places on earth can claim to have such a plentiful supply of gorgeous tasting fruit.

 Take advantage of this abundance by trying as many as possible.
 Yes, many may at first sight seem strange - the spiky stinker durian being the best example - but rest assured, once you've had a try you'll soon be chomping non-stop.
 Not only is fruit cheap, healthy and nutritious, it's also a great way to rehydrate - a superb snack.
 If feeling really adventurous, why not also take a leap of faith and try your portion the way the locals have it, with a small bag of salt, sugar and chili.

 One of the most well-known fruits in Thailand, there are many varieties of the delicious, refreshing mango and a few different ways of eating it.
 When ripe, it can be halved and eaten with a spoon, while many choose to enjoy it with sticky rice and coconut milk (Khao Niew Ma-muang).
 Others like to eat it half-ripe and dip the crunchy slices in sugar.
 Also makes a wonderful juice.2Mangosteen (Mang-Kut)0

 Little known outside Thailand, the Mangosteen is a bizarre looking fruit that contains in its round, deep purple shell a delicate, flavorful white flesh that is eaten in sections.
 The number of sections found inside match the number of petals found on the bottom of the shell.
 A delicious, distinctive flavour also makes it wonderful for juices.3Rambutan (NgoR)0